 The YouthRules! web page is a gateway providing quick access to information about Federal and State labor laws that apply to young workers.
 The web page includes information designed to educate teens, parents, educators and employers about the hours youth can work, the jobs youth can do, and how to prevent workplace injuries.

-Also as part of the YouthRules! initiative, the U.S. Department of Labor and its partners will develop and distribute informational materials, develop curricula for educators, provide training on the Federal and State rulesgoverning young workers, increase awareness through public service announcements, and develop other tools (stickers, posters, bookmarks, checklists) designed to increase compliance with Federal and State laws.
+Also as part of the YouthRules! initiative, the U.S. Department of Labor and its partners will develop and distribute informational materials, develop curricula for educators, provide training on the federal and state rules governing young workers, and increase awareness through public service announcements.

 YouthRules! – an innovative approach to bring teens, parents, educators, employers, government, unions and advocacy groups together to ensure young workers have safe and rewarding work experiences.